MicrosoftDocs/visualstudio-docs/docs/modeling/customizing-the-properties-window.md

  The type of `AnEditor` must be derived from the type specified in the second parameter.
 The second parameter should be either <xref:System.Drawing.Design.UITypeEditor> or <xref:System.ComponentModel.ComponentEditor>.
 For more information, see <xref:System.ComponentModel.EditorAttribute>.

- You can specify either your own editor, or an editor supplied in the [!INCLUDE[dnprdnshort](../code-quality/includes/dnprdnshort_md.md)], such as <xref:System.Windows.Forms.Design.FileNameEditor> or <xref:System.Drawing.Design.ImageEditor>.
+ You can specify either your own editor, or an editor supplied in the .NET Framework, such as <xref:System.Windows.Forms.Design.FileNameEditor> or <xref:System.Drawing.Design.ImageEditor>.
 For example, use the following procedure to have a property in which the user can enter a file name.

 ##### To define a file name domain property